What Is The Importance of a Tailor?

 Why it works:

-On the more formal end of the spectrum, the Midnight Blue is a classic choice for more formal events.
+On the more formal end of the spectrum, the Midnight Blue suit or tuxedo is a classic choice for more formal events.
 A deep color that goes with any color accessories, it gives off a strong, dignified impression.

 Where to wear:

-While Midnight Blue can be too formal for day-to-day business, it is perfect for semi-formal wear.
+While a Midnight Blue suit can be too formal for day-to-day business, it is perfect for semi-formal wear.

 Why it works: